Al3zama1/swe-notes/CCNA/41 - QoS.md

 		* **One-way delay**: The amount of time it takes traffic to go from source to destination.
 		* **Two-way delay**: The amount of time it takes traffic to go from source to destination and return.
 	* **Jitter**:
-		* The variation in one-way delay between packets send by the same application.
+		* The variation in one-way delay between packets sent by the same application.
 For example, if some packets arrive in 10 ms, but others arrive in 100 ms, that's a lot of jitter.
 		* Jitter will negatively affect the audio quality of phone calls, so IP phones have a 'jitter buffer' to provide a fixed delay to audio packets.
 However, if the Jitter is too high, it will overrun the buffer and the audio quality will suffer.
 	* **Loss**:
 		* The % of packets sent that do not reach their destination.